 When starting an application retirement project, you should consider the questions listed below - before you move forward.
 If not addressed, you can end up spending a lot more money, raising your risk and liability, and negatively affecting employee productivity.

-- Why is the company starting an application retirement project?
+- What are the company's reasons for starting an application retirement project?

-However, other reasons for application retirement is an application has been declared end-of-life by the vendor, corporate acquisition, and data center moves.
+However, other reasons for application retirement can include: application has been declared end-of-life by the vendor; corporate acquisition; and data center moves.

 - Does the company anticipate future litigation or have actual litigation where potentially responsive data could be stored and dependent on a legacy application?

 This question is extremely important.
 Your legal department should always be involved in the decision to move forward - and when approved - document the legal department’s approval.

 Retiring an application and its data carries risk that many IT people aren’t aware of.
 If the company is currently in litigation or is anticipating it in the future, then the movement of potentially relevant data could cause data loss or corruption, which in the court’s eyes, could amount to destruction of evidence.

 Another risk to be aware of is individual file’s metadata.
 Metadata is as important for eDiscovery as the file content.
 If not migrated correctly, metadata can be altered - risking a destruction of evidence charge.

 - Which legacy systems should be kept operational, and which should be decommissioned?

 When answering this question, you need to take into consideration several factors: